nph278/cells-js/README.md

 This 3-step process can be automated with `r22.repeatupdate("00100",3)`.

+`ElementaryCA` is a constructor for the 256 elementary cellular automata.

 ## Codes

 I am developing a code system for CA that my program can run.